adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP14CERT1
 Certificate of less than one academic year in Engineering.
-Cert. less than one academic yr in Engineering.
+Cert. <1 academic yr in Engineering.

 CIP14CERT2
 Certificate of at least one but less than two academic years in Engineering.
-Cert. at least one but less than two academicyrs in Engineering.
+Cert. >1<2 academicyrs in Engineering.

 CIP14ASSOC
 Associate degree in Engineering.
 Assoc. deg. in Engineering.

 CIP14CERT4
-Award of more than two but less than four academic years in Engineering.
+Award of at least two but less than four academic years in Engineering.
-Award more than two but less than four academicyrs in Engineering.
+Award >2<4 academicyrs in Engineering.

 CIP14BACHL
 Bachelor's degree in Engineering.